 From my kitchen to yours, enjoy this delicious stew!

 Enchiladas are one of my favorite Mexican meals.
 What I don’t love is the amount of work and clean up goes into making a good batch of enchiladas.
 Making the filling, rolling the enchiladas, and the baking sometimes feels like too much work.
 And I don’t always have an hour or more to dedicate on a weeknight when I am craving enchiladas.
 Let’s be honest… I don’t think anyone does.
-These Skinny Skillet Veggie Enchiladas satisfy my cravings for enchiladas without the fuss.
-I can make them in less than 30 minutes (yep!) and the only dishes I have to clean are my chopping board and skillet!
-Literally made it super easy!

 You can work ahead for these and have the veggies chopped up to save time but really, it’s not that time consuming.
 Speaking of veggies, of course I added a rainbow of them.
 Yellow squash, green zucchini, red bell peppers, purple onions, corn, and poblano peppers!